-The Minister for Foreign Affairs will be appointed by the European Council by qualified majority with the agreement of the President of the Commission.
+The Minister for Foreign Affairs will be appointed by the European Council by an extended qualified majority with the agreement of the President of the Commission.
 He will conduct the Union's common foreign and security policy, chair the Foreign Affairs Council and will also serve as Vice-President of the Commission.
-As such his nomination will be subject to the EP's approval of the Commission as a whole, and eventually to a vote of censure.
+Although he is member of the Commission, it is still being discussed whether his nomination will be subject to the EP's approval of the Commission as a whole, and eventually to a vote of censure.

 In this 'two-hatted' role (Commission-Council), the Minister will be responsible for carrying out the Union's external policy as a whole.
-The Minister will have the power of initiative (in which absence a decision by qualified majority within the Council will not only require the majority, but two thirds of Member States), will represent the Union alone or with the Commission, and will have authority over the external delegations.
+The Minister will have the power of initiative (in the absence of which a decision by qualified majority within the Council will not only require the majority, but two-thirds of Member States), will represent the Union alone or with the Commission, and will have authority over the external delegations.
+His or her representation of the Union will be limited through the competence of the President of the Union who will represent the Union at "his or her level".

-The Foreign Minister's (and the Commission's) opinion will be required for the Council's authorisation to proceed with enhanced cooperation in matters related to the Common Foreign and Security Policy.
+The Foreign Minister's (and the Commission's) opinion will be required for Council authorisation to proceed with enhanced cooperation in matters related to the Common Foreign and Security Policy.

-EU Foreign Minister Elected by qualified by Prime Ministers in agreement with Commission President 1.
-The European Council , acting by qualified majority , with the agreement of the President of the Commission, shall appoint the Union Minister for Foreign Minister .
-He shall conduct the Union's common foreign and security policy .
+EU Foreign Minister

+Elected by qualified by Prime Ministers in agreement with Commission President 1.
+The European Council, acting by qualified majority, with the agreement of the President of the Commission, shall appoint the Union Minister for Foreign Minister.
+He shall conduct the Union's common foreign and security policy.
 The European Council may end his tenure by the same procedure.

-Tasks of Foreign Minister 2.
-The Union Minister for Foreign Affairs shall contribute by his proposals to the development of the common foreign policy , which he shall carry out as mandated by the Council of Ministers.
+Tasks of Foreign Minister

+2. The Union Minister for Foreign Affairs shall contribute by his proposals to the development of the common foreign policy, which he shall carry out as mandated by the Council of Ministers.
 The same shall apply to the common security and defence policy.

+Double hat

+Foreign Minister also Vice-President of Commission for external relations

+External service established in part III

-Double hat Foreign Minister also Vice-President of Commission for external relations External service 3.
-The Union Minister for Foreign Affairs shall be one of the Vice-Presidents of the Commission.
+3. The Union Minister for Foreign Affairs shall be one of the Vice-Presidents of the Commission.
 He shall be responsible there for handling external relations and for coordinating other aspects of the Union's external action.
 In exercising these responsibilities within the Commission, and only for these responsibilities, The Union Minister for Foreign Affairs shall be bound by Commission procedures.

-[Footnote 1: The establishment of a Joint European External Action Service, to assist the Minister, will be addressed in a Declaration/Part III.] established in part III
+[Footnote 1: The establishment of a Joint European External Action Service, to assist the Minister, will be addressed in a Declaration/Part III.]